potatoboy1999/WebDictionary/README.md

     - json (enabled by default - don't turn it off)
 - [Composer](https://getcomposer.org/download/)

+Make sure both `php` and `composer` commands can be run from the command line.

 ## Installation

 On your command line, redirect to the project root and run